AhmedTohamy01/Pets-Food-Shop/README.md

 Also the vendors can post an Ads for their related products on the website.

-For educational purposes this project conatins only 2 pages, home page and search results page.
+For educational purposes this project contains only 2 pages, home page and search results page.

 - No javascript effects.
 - No Back-end.